-It takes approximately one hour to get to Brooklyn from The Marmara Park Avenue and half that time to get to the bridge.
+It takes one hour to get from Marmara Park Avenue to Brooklyn, and half that time to get to the bridge.
 Since this is a self-guided tour of Brooklyn, we have to recommend walking The Brooklyn Bridge.

 It’s an experience that native New Yorkers and visitors alike should experience at least once.

 This 6,000-footbridge, completed in 1883, is a National Historic Landmark that has been featured in more movies and TV shows than we can count.
 It connects Manhattan and Brooklyn over the East River and provides a picturesque photo op.
 Make sure you don’t accidentally wander into the bicycle lane, and it can be an amazing experience.

 Once off The Brooklyn Bridge, it may be best to make the hour-long trek to Prospect Park right away while you’ve still got plenty of energy.
 Consider stopping at Olmsted for lunch.
 This restaurant offers a seasonal menu and creative cocktails.

 Prospect Park was designed by Frederick Law Olmsted and Calvert Vaux in 1859.
 It opened to the public in 1867 and boasts plenty of wide, open spaces as well as attractions like a zoo, carousel, playgrounds, horseback riding, and the massive Boathouse.

 The purpose of this cafe is to offer customers the freshest coffee.
 They work with independent coffee producers in Colombia to achieve this.
 Coffee is dried in Colombia and is roasted in New York.
 Then it comes to Brooklyn in a few days.
 And it is served as soon as possible.
 They are very proficient at this and are confident in themselves.
 They say: "We are the only company in the world that roasts true farm-fresh coffee only 10 days after leaving origin, light years quicker than the industry norm of 6-12 months."

 You should include this flavor in your Brooklyn trip.